+Beat every drizzle and downpour with these waterproof jackets for women

-9 best waterproof jackets for women to beat every drizzle and downpour
+9 best women’s waterproof jackets to beat every drizzle and downpour

 From sweat- and shower-proof activewear to chic head turners, these jackets have got you covered

-Whether you’re staying local with laps around the park, planning to celebrate the end of lockdown with a hike across the country, or just getting ready for pub gardens to re-open, you won’t get far without a waterproof jacket.
+Whether you’re staying local with laps around the park, planning to hike across the country, or just having a pint in a drizzly pub garden open, you won’t get far without a waterproof jacket.

-We tested all of these jackets on walks and runs, as well as bike rides where appropriate – sadly, not in any pub gardens yet.
-We also put them through the shower test, pairing them with waterproof trousers and standing under the jet for a minute to simulate the worst weather they could face.

-We mostly tested activewear – although some of these jackets, like the plush Rab, would easily cross over to a casual alfresco dinner.
-We were absolutely bowled over by Barbour’s waterproof jacket too, which doesn’t come under the activewear banner but is still surprisingly breathable.

-All waterproofing is finite, and rated by a hydrostatic head (HH), which is the height in millimeters a solid column of water would need to be before it penetrated the fabric.
-The more you pay, the better the HH: the Fjällräven jacket below, for example, has a rating of 10,000mm.
-All of these jackets will keep you dry and comfortable in a shower, while the higher-end models will withstand the worst rain you’ll experience in this country.
+So what do you need to consider?
+All waterproofing is finite, and rated by a hydrostatic head, which is the height in millimetres a solid column of water would need to be before it penetrated the fabric.
+The more you pay, the better the HH: the Fjallraven jacket (£200, Fjallraven.com) below, for example, has a HH of 10,000mm, or 10 metres.
+All of these jackets will keep you dry and comfortable in a shower, while the higher-end jackets will withstand the worst rain you’ll experience in this country.

-Waterproofing does, however, come with a cost: breathability.
-The worst waterproof jackets feel like you’re zipped inside a steam room as soon as you start walking, so we’ve selected jackets that are brilliantly breathable thanks to the hi-spec fabric, or because they have smart ventilation built in (two-way zips and mesh vents, for example).
+Waterproofing does however come at a cost: breathability.
+The worst waterproof jackets feel like you’re zipped inside a steam room as soon as you start walking – so we’ve selected jackets that are brilliantly breathable thanks to the hi-spec fabric, or because they have smart ventilation built in (two way zips and mesh vents, for example).

+Lining is a matter of taste, so we’ve specified what it is: some people shudder at the plastic-feel lining on some waterproofs, others prefer it to a warming fabric.
+Noisy outers are also a matter of taste: some of these jackets are classic rustlers, while others are silent and satin-like, which we’ve made clear in the review if it’s an extreme.

 Read more: